-To output to a TSV file you should set Delimiter to Tab (\t) and Quoting to Never in the Right pane.
+To output a TSV file you should set Delimiter to Tab (\t).
+You will usually also want to set Quoting to Never in the Right pane.
 If you have a tab character or carriage return within a value, then Easy Data Transform will then convert it to a space on output.